MysteryPancake/Houdini-OpenCL/README.md

 ## Translating from VEX to OpenCL

 Take a look at this incredible VEX code.
+I put my blood, sweat and tears into it.

 It moves each point along the normal based on noise, much like the Peak node.